10-Day Guided Tour Package of the Complete Ring Road of Iceland with Reykjavik

 Some highlights of this captivating journey include visiting vast lava fields, discovering the secluded Eastfjords, and traversing the scenic Snaefellsnes Peninsula.
 As you journey along the South Coast and into the North, you'll be treated to views of lush farmlands, each offering its own unique allure.

-You will also have the opportunity to see some of Iceland's most exciting wildlife along the Ring Road, including whales, dolphins, and seals, and take part in a glacier hike.
+You will also have the opportunity to see some of Iceland's most exciting wildlife along the Ring Road, including whales, dolphins, and seals.
 It should go without saying that the landscapes, be they glaciers, rugged coastlines, or mountain peaks, will leave you in awe for years to come.

-You can join the famous Jokulsarlon Glacier Lagoon boat tour, go whale watching from Husavik town, ride an Icelandic horse through the rugged countryside, go lava caving, or venture inside the glistening white halls of a glacier.
+You can join the famous Jokulsarlon Glacier Lagoon boat tour, go whale watching from Akureyri, soak in a natural geothermal pool at Vok Baths, or go Katla ice caving to venture inside the glistening white halls of a glacier.
 Each addition will leave you with incredible lifelong experiences from the land of fire and ice.

 These activities add to why people love this guided tour that has earned high ratings and positive reviews.
 Depending on the add-ons selected, this can also be family-friendly, perfect for guests of all ages.